 SERIAL #1, 6.5mm Mondragon

 All manually operated turn bolt actions require four (4) separate motions to operate.
 1. Bolt handle up to unlock the bolt.
 2. Pull bolt rearwards to eject the spent round.
 3. Push bolt forward to chamber a new round.
 4. Push handle down to lock the bolt.
 General Mondragon’s first rifle designs were that of a straight-pull, bolt action, rifle which required only two (2) motions to unload and reload the rifle.
 All that is required is a forward and backward motion of the bolt.
 The unlocking and locking sequence (1 & 4) was accomplished by cutting a spiral groove in the bolt that rotated the bolt on opening and closing.
 This is similar to the Mannlicher M95 and Swiss 1911 actions.
-These two motions, forward and backward, to unload and reload made for the perfect action design for an autoloading system.
+These two motions, forward to load and backwards to unload, made for the perfect action design for an autoloading system.

 Rifle and Carbine